Concept Comparison Routine (FI)

 This lesson went well with our class.
 The students had already used the Concept Comparison Routine in a previous lesson so they had no difficulties remember what to do in each section.
 The students had watched the latest movie version a couple of weeks prior to actually having to use the details to compare/contrast to the book.
 The students had no difficulties remembering details in order to complete the table after reading the book, which was a pleasant surprise.
 The students actually recalled very specific details, with little prompting from us.

-amywhittaker About 5 years ago
+amywhittaker Over 5 years ago

 Image of student copy of Concept Comparison Routine

-amywhittaker About 5 years ago
+amywhittaker Over 5 years ago

 I have attached the student copy of the Concept Comparison Routine.

-abarbour About 5 years ago
+abarbour Over 5 years ago

 student copy

-virginia About 5 years ago
+virginia Over 5 years ago

 student version